PR, Marketing and Advertising Careers

 Making Connections

-Attend employer information sessions, industry events — on and off-campus — and connect with the local chapter of popular professional organizations such as the DC chapter of the American Advertising Federation.
+Attend employer information sessions, industry events — on and off-campus — and connect with the local chapter of popular professional organizations such as the DC chapter of the American Advertising Federation, the National Capital Chapter of The Public Relations Society of America, or the DC Chapter of the American Marketing Association.

 Professional associations host a variety of professional development, educational and networking events.
-If the cost of membership is prohibitive, contact leadership and ask if there are sliding scale prices for students.
+If the membership fee is prohibitive, contact leadership and ask if there are sliding scale prices for students.
 Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.

 Making Connections at Georgetown

 Joining a school club is another excellent way to learn more about the field, develop your skills, and get hands-on experience.
-Georgetown offers a number of opportunities for Hoyas to get involved.
+Georgetown offers many opportunities for Hoyas to get involved.
 Check out the Georgetown Marketing Association, for example.

-Join a group based on your personal interest and develop your professional skills.
-For example, if you are interested in graphic design, you could join Georgetown University Women in Leadership and work on the communications or design team.
+You can also join a group based on your interests and develop your professional skills.
+For example, if you want to refine your social media skills, you could join The Corp and work on the communications team.

 Preparing Your Application Materials

-To better understand what skills to highlight on your resume, check out internships, fellowships, and entry-level positions in fashion.
+To better understand what skills to highlight on your resume, check out internships, fellowships, and entry-level positions in public relations, marketing and advertising.
 Employer websites, the Public Relations Society of America job board, the American Marketing Association job board, and the American Association of Advertising Agencies job board are great places to research industry opportunities.

 Applying